 Our Program

-Students in Philanthropy (SIP) provides students the opportunity to improve the quality of life in their communities.
-Participants learn about the importance of philanthropy and the role of community nonprofit organizations through the fund development and grant making process.
-Students not only make necessary contributions to nonprofit organizations, but also gain leadership and stewardship training.
-This training is provided through a structured program designed to educate, support and promote philanthropic leadership in the community.
+The purpose of the Students in Philanthropy (SIP) program is to inspire and educate students to become philanthropic leaders, now and in the future.
+SIP provides students’ the opportunity to improve the quality of life in their communities by learning about community need, the role of nonprofit organizations in meeting those needs, and the importance of philanthropy in bettering the lives of all people.
 The first SIP program was established in 1997 at Midland College through the leadership and funding of the Abell-Hanger Foundation.
-Today, there are seven programs in the Permian Basin – two college programs and five high school programs.
+Today, there are nine programs in the Permian Basin – three college programs and six high school programs.

 About the Abell-Hanger Foundation